 Which Prescription Medications Affect Driving?

-Not all drugs affect your driving, however.
-The most common categories of medications that are associated with DUI include:
+Not all medications affect your driving, though.
+The most common classes of medications that are associated with DUI include:

 - Anxiety medication